Daviichii89/react-native-course-udemy/README.md

-# Handle events

-We can use handle events and manage states like React because we only change the 'PLATFORM'.
-(Change react-DOM to react-native).

-For example, to handle event on input text we use onChangeText provided from ‘react-native’.
-Another example, to handle event on click the button we use onPress.
+# iOS & Android styling Differences

+For example, if we want to rounded the corners of an a text, on iOS, we must to wrap the <Text> element into <View>.
+If we don't do this we don't see the corners rounded on iOS devices.